omahs/imx-docs/docs/guides/link-sdk/link-setup.md

 A user's web3 wallet (e.g. Metamask) is used to create, connect, and sign transactions on Immutable X. However, before a user can do this, they need to have registered on Immutable and be signed into their account.
 Both these steps can be done with a single call to `Link.setup`.
 If a user has already registered, this function can also be called to sign them in.

+Check out our [Link reference tool](https://tools.immutable.com/link-reference/) to understand how `Link.setup` works without having to write any code.

 ## Parameters

 ```typescript